Acid Trip – Psychedelic Ride Inside The Mind

 - Increased blood pressure and heart rate

-There is, however, a growing field of psychiatric study that examines LSD as means of treating some mental illness, including depression.
+A growing field of psychiatric study is examining LSD to treat some mental illnesses, including depression.

-Newsweek reported on a study in Spain that found listening to music might actually reorganize and synchronize neural networks in the brain.
-Scientists say that more extensive research is needed, though in the U.S. this is unlikely due to the LSD’s classification as drug with no medicinal value and a high likelihood for abuse.
+Newsweek reported on a study in Spain that found listening to music might reorganize and synchronize neural networks in the brain.
+Scientists say that more extensive research is needed, though, in the U.S., this is unlikely due to LSD’s classification as a drug with no medicinal value and a high likelihood for abuse.

-It was first developed in the late ’30’s in Switzerland from the ergot fungus.
-In the ’50’s, both the Central Intelligence Agency (CIA) and the U.S. Army experimented on U.S. Soldiers with LSD to see whether or not the drug could be weaponized as a “psychochemical incapacitant”.
-Ultimately, these projects were abandoned.
+It was first developed in the late ’30s in Switzerland from the ergot fungus.
+Then, in the ’50s, both the Central Intelligence Agency (CIA) and the U.S. Army experimented on U.S. Soldiers with LSD to see whether or not the drug could be a “psycho-chemical incapacitant.”
+Ultimately, the projects no longer exist.

 According to the National Institute on Drug Abuse’s (NIDA) latest statistics, less than 10 percent of adults aged 18 to 25 admit to using LSD at once in their lifetime and just over 10 percent in ages 26 and older.
-Acid is listed by the Drug Enforcement (DEA) as Schedule I narcotic, despite the fact LSD isn’t considered physically addictive.
+Acid is a Schedule I narcotic, despite the fact LSD isn’t considered physically addictive.